onepanelio/core-docs/blog/2020-9-01-ensemble.md

 ## Ensemble of Object Detectors

 Let's first briefly review how we can review output from multiple object detection models.
 We will be using a technique described in this [paper](https://drive.google.com/file/d/1ku8X8lHs6lethEa5Adhj7frzV44NTbl4/view).
 This method takes a list (`L`) of lists where each sublist is a list of bounding boxes detected in any given image.
 The first step in the ensembling process is to flatten `L` so it has a list of detections rather than a list of lists.

 Next, the overlapping boxes will be grouped together using intersection over union.
 Below is a formula for the calculation of IoU.

 <image-iou>

 For a pair of bounding boxes, IoU indicates how much area is overlapping.
-With this operation, we now have a list of lists where each sublist is a list of detected objects surrounded around one particular area.
+With this operation, we now have a list of lists where each sublist is a list of detected objects surrounding a particular area.
 The IoU algorithm uses the length of each of these sublists to determine if this region contains an object or not.
-The final decision can be made using one of these three methods:
+The final decision can be made using one of these three voting strategies:

-1. Affirmative: In this, all sublists are kept.
+1. Affirmative: Using this strategy, all sublists are kept.
 In other words, all original detections are considered valid.
-2. Consensus: In this strategy, sublist with length greater than m/2 are kept.
-Here, m is the size of the initial list.
-As the author describes in the paper, this entails that the detectors must agree that given region contains an object.
+2. Consensus: In this strategy, sublists with length greater than `m/2` are kept.
+Here, `m` is the size of the initial list.
+As the author describes in the paper, this entails that the detectors must agree that a given region contains an object.
 This method is analogus to the majority voting method widely used for classification tasks.
-3. Unanimous: In this, sublist that has length same as number of detectors as kept.
+3. Unanimous: In this strategy, only sublists that have the same length as number of detectors are kept.

-The authors have also published their [code](https://github.com/ancasag/ensembleObjectDetection) for us to experiment with.
-It has scripts to run inference using models such as Yolo, SSD, Mask RCNN, Faster RCNN, and Retina Net.
+The authors have also published their [code](https://github.com/ancasag/ensembleObjectDetection) on GitHub.
+It has scripts to run inference using models such as YOLO, SSD, Mask RCNN, Faster RCNN, and Retina Net.

-## Using on Onepanel
+## Creating a repeatable ensemble detection workflow on Onepanel

-The first thing we need to do is make sure this code can be used from Onepanel Workflow.
-Normally, I would recommend to have a script in your repository which takes all the required inputs from user, usually using something like `argparse`, and performs certain actions based on those inputs.
-We are going to do something similar here.
-We are going to create a script `run.py` which takes inputs from user and performs appropriate actions.
+The first thing we need to do is make sure this code can be used in Onepanel Workflows.
+Normally, we recommend to have a script in your repository which takes all the required inputs from the user - usually using something like `argparse` - and performs certain actions based on those inputs.
+We are going to do something similar here by creating a script `run.py` which takes inputs from user and performs appropriate actions.

 This script will have one function which performs inference or ensembling based on user input.